thiagorr162/thiagorr162.github.io/_posts/2024-07-11-isoperimetric_concentration.md

 That is, we are interested in studying big sets (probability larger than 1/2), with small surface area (small blowup probability).
 But this is exactly what isoperimetric results try to understand!

-In the upcoming posts, we will delve deeper into the relationship between isoperimetric inequalities and concentration of measure.

 ### References